With a little planning, you can pull off a great Thanksgiving meal.

 THANKSGIVING RECIPES 40 MEAL PLANNING TIPS

 Planning ahead and doing a little bit each week leading up to Thanksgiving will help you have a stress-free Thanksgiving holiday.
 This list looks like a lot of work, and it is a lot of work, but if you start early, you can get it all done.
-Planning ahead and accomplishing these task a little at a time leading up to Thanksgiving will help you have a stress-free holiday.
+Planning ahead and accomplishing these tasks a little at a time leading up to Thanksgiving will help you have a stress-free holiday.

 4 Weeks before Thanksgiving: